 - a limited range of motion in the affected joint

 - changes in appetite

 - skin rashes

-Symptoms can appear and become severe very soon after a person has contracted the infection, sometimes within a few hours.
-People may also experience other symptoms, depending on the organism causing the infection.
+Symptoms can appear and become severe very soon after the infection develops, sometimes within a few hours.
+People may also experience other symptoms, depending on the cause of the infection.

-If a fungus causes the infection, doctors will treat it with an antifungal medication instead of antibiotics.
+If a type of fungus is causing the infection, doctors treat it with an antifungal medication instead of antibiotics.

 Draining the joint

 Doctors may need to drain fluid from an affected joint to help remove the harmful pathogens and inflammatory substances from the body.
 They can do this with a syringe or with a procedure called arthroscopy.
 This involves inserting a small drainage tube into the affected joint through a small incision.

 People with infectious arthritis may have physical therapy to help reduce symptoms and preserve the joint’s range of motion and function.
 A doctor may also recommend wearing a splint to support the affected joint.